NoRehovot/MATLAB-Cosmological-Parameter-LSQ-Fit/README.md

     Where the red dots are the SCP data with their statistical error plotted as errorbars and the green function is the final fit using this code.

-### This project was accomplished working with the Weizmann Institute of Science.
+### This project was accomplished working with Gilad Sadeh from the Weizmann Institute of Science.